GurpartapSS/Cerberus/Gen Chatbot/README.md

 Pretty Naive but a good start.

 for the development, I followed https://techwithtim.net/tutorials/ai-chatbot/ that provided steps to build the chatbot system and the reference files.

+New LSTM based model added.
+To use the model:

+modify the "intents.json" file.
+Run the training model, it has the code to start the chat in the end.
+Training and Chat modules will be seperated in next commit.